Disappearance of Marjorie West: The book Finding Marjorie West

 In 2010, a local McKean County publisher released Finding Marjorie West.
-The book details how the author, Harold Thomas Beck, then Editor-in-Chief of the Mountain Laurel Review, resurrected the long-forgotten disappearance.
-He published two articles on the anniversaries of the disappearance in 1995 and 1996.
-He was contacted by the missing girl's older sister, Dorothea, in 1997 who provided additional information, corrected errors included in newspaper accounts, and sent along family photographs, including one of herself at age 65.
+The book details how the author, Harold Thomas Beck, then editor-in-chief of the Mountain Laurel Review, resurrected the disappearance.
+He had published two articles on the anniversary of the disappearance in 1995 and 1996.
+In 1997, he was contacted by the missing girl's older sister, Dorothea, who provided additional information, corrected errors in newspaper accounts, and sent along family photographs, including one of herself at age 65.
 Beck launched a personal website to share his information and begin a search to determine if the now-adult West could still be alive.
 He did extensive research on age progression to determine what West might look like as an adult, using photographs of Dorothea as a child and at her current age to study family resemblance between her and Marjorie.
 Dorothea's childhood photos strongly resembled those of Marjorie at the same age, and Beck extrapolated that the same would hold true in adulthood.
-In early 2000, Beck claimed he was contacted by a woman who claimed a coworker was identical to the projected image of Marjorie at what would have been her current age.
+In early 2000, Beck says he was contacted by a woman who claimed a coworker was identical to the projected image of Marjorie at what would have been her current age.
 Beck met this person, Sylvia Waldrop London, at her home in North Carolina and told her of his suspicions that she was the missing Marjorie West.
 After she denied the claim, Beck began a correspondence with her.
 He agreed to not share the woman's identity with anyone until after her death.
-She eventually admitted that her mother confessed on her deathbed to her husband having stolen her from a park; and she had remembered the names Dorothea and Allan as a child.
+She eventually admitted that her mother confessed on her deathbed to her husband having stolen her from a park, and that she had remembered the names Dorothea and Allan from childhood.
 The book says that Ms. London died of cancer on February 27, 2009, according to her daughter Mary Thigpen.
 The Mountain Laurel Review serialized portions of Beck's book between July 2018 and June 2021.